 She retrieved the Apple Tablet and started typing.

 “After he handcuffed me on the street, he punched me in the face.
 I did not resist arrest in any way, Mac.

-In the station, he choked me when my smartphone automatically erased itself and punched me in the interview room.”
+In the station, he choked me when my smartphone automatically erased itself and punched me again in the interview room.”

 “Commander DiMarco and I should speak to the Superintendent about this.
 The building’s surveillance cameras can verify Angel’s veracity.
 We’ll be back.”

-Mac and Ryan DiMarco exited the cell and motioned for the officers to let them pass through.
+Mac and Ryan DiMarco exited the cell and motioned for the officers to let them pass.

 CHAPTER 24